 - Project 1: GLIPR1–ΔTM Protein Therapy for Prostate Cancer

-- Project 2: Ligand-Directed Targeting in Prostate Cancer Metastasis
+- Project 2: Osteocrines in Therapy Resistance of Prostate Cancer Bone Metastasis

 - Project 3: Src as a Therapeutic Target in Prostate Cancer Bone Metastases